jeremy-browne/aip-waypoints/README.md

 ## **Notes**
 - The script assumes the **standard AIP format** for VFR waypoints.
 - If the output is missing waypoints, the formatting in the PDF may vary slightly.
-- Modify the filtering conditions in `main.py` if necessary.
+- Modify the filtering conditions in `extract-and-convert.py` if necessary.
+- Extracted data is available in the waypoints_by_state directory, as both csv and kml files.

 ## **Contributing**
 Feel free to open issues or submit pull requests if you have improvements!